Method Definition

 #» ["!=", "*", "+", "<", "<=>", "==", "=~", ">", "[]", "[]=", "capitalize", "chop", "concat", "count", "delete", "downcase", "each_byte", "each_char", "each_line", "empty?", "end_with?", "eql?", "fmt", "include?", "insert", "length", "ljust", "match", "new", "replace", "replace_once", "reverse", "rjust", "size", "slice", "split", "start_with", "strip", "to_a", "to_bytes", "to_d", "to_f", "to_i", "to_s", "upcase", "!", "block_given?", "class", "exit", "instance_eval", "instance_variable_get", "instance_variable_set", "is_a?", "methods", "nil?", "object_id", "puts", "raise", "require", "require_relative", "send", "singleton_class", "sleep", "thread"]

-against on objects (classes and instances) to show methods.
+You can call #methods against on objects (classes and instances) to show methods.

 Features to Implemented